General meaning

 Cutting too quickly can also lead to losing a still useful support.

-In its shadow, this combination pushes to break out of impatience or brutal rejection of all constraints.
-The Scythe can then act indiscriminately, cutting securities that could have been adjusted.
+In its shadow, this combination pushes one to break free out of impatience or a brutal rejection of all constraints.
+The Scythe can then act indiscriminately, severing securities that could have been adjusted.
 The Anchor, thus rejected, leaves a difficult void to fill.
-The Bouquet, however, reminds that even a mistake can bring valuable learning, if one accepts to draw lessons from it.
+The Bouquet, however, reminds us that even a mistake can bring valuable learning, if one is willing to draw lessons from it.

 Calibration questions